Rocky Run Creek to Lake Wisconsin

-- Traut Road to Cuff Road: (2.6 miles) Surprisingly open and clear of most deadfall, this is a simple wet-grass prospect but very small and would require near flood conditions to be feasible.
+- Traut Road to Cuff Road: (2.6 miles) Surprisingly open and clear of most deadfall, this is a simple wet-grass prospect but very small and would require above average conditions to be feasible.
+An intriguing prospect.

 - Hwy 51 to Hwy J: (2.5 miles) An ok section but with several muddy portages.

 - Hwy J to Dekorra Landing: (2.0 miles) This section has too many jams to be enjoyable.
 But during high water you can go over these and through the silver maple forest which is an amazing experience.